FuzzingBits/philote/README.md

 # Taxonomy

-The Site Taxonomy is automatically derived from the contents of the ContentPath:
+The Site Taxonomy is automatically derived from the contents of the Content FileSystem:
 - all files are used as pages with their path and base filename used as the URL
 	- Example: `./posts/hello-world.md` == `http://localhost:8000/posts/hello-world`
 - all files must be have the `.md` extension